 Online counseling provides convenience and accessibility that in-person therapy may not be able to provide.
 Similar to seeking an in-person therapist, it can take some trial-and-error to find the right treatment team.
 We have outlined a number of options below for your consideration.
 Please know that NAMI does not endorse any particular resource provided below.

-• 7 Cups of Tea provides free emotional support through trained peer-listeners and chat groups.
+- 7 Cups provides free emotional support through trained peer-listeners and chat groups.
 Online professional therapists are also available at cost.

-• BetterHelp and TalkSpace offers individual, family, and child virtual therapy at a low cost.
+- BetterHelp and TalkSpace offers individual, family, and child virtual therapy at a lower cost than conventional in-person therapy.
 Therapists can be accessed via texting, email, phone, or video chat.

-• Breakthrough and Amwell both have the ability to identify a virtual therapist within your insurance network.
+- Amwell has the ability to identify a virtual therapist within your insurance network.

-• Support Group Central offers virtual support groups on various mental health topics.
+- Support Group Central offers dozens of virtual support groups on various mental health topics.
 Groups are typically run by mental health professionals from non-profit agencies.
 Group dates/times vary depending on the topics.
 Support groups are free or low-cost.